PacoReinaCampo/MPSoC-NTM/certification/book/chapters/chapter9.md

 | Hardware Accomplishment Summary                           |
 :Data Required for the Final Certification Hardware Object

-## Means of Compliance and Planning
+## MEANS OF COMPLIANCE AND PLANNING

 **Objective**: Define and plan the methods by which compliance with regulatory requirements will be demonstrated throughout the hardware development lifecycle.